agsight

 automating irrigation and climate control

-Given the depth of personalization that Agsight's existing AI features had among our trial farms, I decided to extend them by allowing farmers who had access to IoT (e.g., sensors) to completely automate irrigation and climate control — both indoors and outdoors — more precisely than ever before.
+Given the depth of personalization Agsight's AI features provided to trial farms, I extended functionality to allow farmers with existing sensors to fully automate irrigation and climate control, both indoors and outdoors.

 agsight works indoors, too.